-That’s why I recommend a paleo diet for treating endometriosis (as mentioned in my last post).
+That’s why I recommend a paleo diet for treating endometriosis (as mentioned in the best diet for endometriosis).
 Certainly, if you have autoimmunity you should strictly avoid gluten, but often going gluten-free is not enough.
 I like the paleo diet because it avoids other top inflammatory foods in addition to gluten, especially, dairy, sugar and soy.
 The paleo diet is also favored by functional doctors who specialize in autoimmunity.
-(I will delve more into the science behind the paleo and similar diets another day.)

 You should also work with your functional doctor to eradicate the foreign bodies in your gut, because SIBO can also contribute to leaky gut, leaving you in a vicious cycle.
 SIBO is notoriously hard to treat, and while I am normally leery of antibiotics, this is one case where they may be necessary.
 If you are leery of them, too, you could start with herbal antibiotics and see how that goes.
 For more information on how to cure SIBO, please visit Dr. Siebecker’s blog.
 She also has a SIBO center in Portland, Oregon.